putskan/ben-lahav-intro-to-lab-automation-project-requirements/Project1-Grove starter kit/README.md

  - push the file to your repo.

 ## Exercise
-- pressure value: 111
+- pressure value: 100288Pa
-- led blinks when:
+- led blinks when: the btn is clicked.
-- led is constant when:
+- led is constant when: entering the selection mode (upon long button click).
-- buzzer plays when:
+- buzzer plays when: entering the selection mode (upon long button click).